What is MRMT?

 No, not unless it is required by your insurance provider.
 However, all treatments provided without a prescription are subject to sales tax in the state of Ohio.

 MRMT is a new, growing, allied health care profession that offers professionally, personally, and financially rewarding careers for licensed massage therapists focused on patient care.
 Certified Medical Restorative Massage Therapists (CMRMTs) enjoy job security, and their roles continue to be in high demand as a growing number of individuals are beginning to seek alternative, long-term, cost-effective options to reduce pain and to restore physical function.

 Do you offer training for students pursuing their massage therapy license?

 At the present time, the M.T.
-Wellness Clinic is only offering advanced training in MRMT to massage therapists who are currently licensed in the state of Ohio.
+Wellness Clinic is not offering any training programs.

 How can I become a CMRMT?

 To become a CMRMT, a licensed massage therapist must successfully complete an advanced training program in MRMT provided by The Medical Restorative Massage Therapy Institute.

 Currently, The Medical Restorative Massage Therapy Institute is not offering any MRMT training programs.
 Please check back at a later date for updated information.

 What does the training program consist of?

 The certification process involves a vigorous, 120+ clock hour training program that includes classroom-based lectures, case studies, hands-on demonstrations by instructors, and active participation by student trainees.
 Following the successful completion of the training program, students are required to complete a hands-on residency program at a licensed MRMT clinic in order to fulfill the certification requirements.